This post contains affiliate links.

-When making any dish with rice and sauce, there is one ingredient (or a combination thereof, depending on how you’re making it) that can take a dish up about 10 levels: curry powder.
+When making any dish with rice and sauce, one ingredient can elevate the dish by about 10 levels: curry powder.

-- Olive Oil: Begin with 2 tablespoons of olive oil to use to cook the onion, garlic, and ginger.
-You could also use coconut oil here for even more coconut flavor
+- Olive Oil: For cooking the onion, garlic, and ginger.
+You could also use coconut oil here for even more coconut flavor.

-- Onion: Use 1 medium sized onion, chopped into small pieces.
-White or yellow onion both work well here.
+- Onion: Chop this into small pieces.
+White or yellow onion works well here.

 - Ginger: Follow the garlic with 1 tablespoon of fresh grated ginger.
 This adds so much flavor!

-- Curry Powder: 2 teaspoons of curry powder adds the signature flavor to the dish.
+- Curry Powder: This adds the signature flavor to the dish.

-- Spices: For additional seasoning, include 1 teaspoon each of coriander, cumin, and salt.
+- Spices: For additional seasoning, include a bit of coriander, cumin, and salt.

-- Coconut Milk: Add 1 13-oz can of coconut milk.
-You can use full or reduced fat (but be sure to use a canned variety, not the carton you would find in the refrigerator section).
+- Coconut Milk: You can use full or reduced-fat canned milk.
+But be sure to use a canned variety, not the carton you would find in the refrigerator section.

 How to make It

-Creating this collard green curry recipe takes only about 15 minutes, plus the time it takes to cook the rice.
-It’s an easy recipe to throw together, and it only requires one pot!
+This collard green curry recipe takes only about 15 minutes to create, plus a little more to cook the rice.
+It’s easy to throw together, and it only requires one pot!
+This is just an overview; be sure to jump to the recipe card for the full instructions.

 Heat the oil in a large sauté pan or wok over medium heat.
-Add the onion, garlic, and ginger, cooking until the onion is soft and translucent, about 3 minutes.
+Add the onion, garlic, and ginger, and cook until the onion is soft and translucent, for about 3 minutes.

-Add the chopped potatoes, spices and seasonings, and coconut milk.
+Add the chopped potatoes, spices, seasonings, and coconut milk.
 Fill the coconut milk can about half full with water, and then add that too.
-Cover the pot and bring to a gentle simmer until the potatoes are fork-tender, about 10 minutes.
+Cover the pot and gently simmer until the potatoes are fork-tender, about 10 minutes.

-Stir in the chopped collard greens, cooking just until the collards have wilted down and are bright green, about 1 minute.
-Serve warm with rice and fresh cilantro.
+Stir in the chopped collard greens, cooking until the collards have wilted down and are bright green about 1 minute.
+Serve warm with rice and fresh cilantro for a delicious gluten-free dinner.

 Add to your curry with these ingredients

 Interested in bulking up your curry even more?
-Three ingredients are great for adding to the flavor, texture, and overall recipe: chickpeas, green pepper, peas, or a combination of the three!
-I recommend throwing in green peppers at the end so they keep their nice crunch!
+Three ingredients are great for adding to the flavor, texture, and overall recipe.

 Ingredients